 During the nine months that Argentine President Javier Milei has been in power, the government has implemented drastic financial cuts.
 (Source: The Guardian) |

 The Argentine president’s budget proposal follows a week of political conflict in Congress, with Milei criticizing the country’s history of economic mismanagement and emphasizing the principle of “no deficit.”
-Opposition parties have pushed through legislation to increase wages and pensions to cushion citizens from austerity measures, but Milei has stood firm in his defense of his austerity policies.
+Opposition parties have pushed through legislation to increase wages and pensions to cushion citizens from austerity measures, but Milei has stood firm in his defense of his harsh fiscal policies.

 “The basis of the budget is the first macroeconomic truth, which has been ignored for many years in Argentina, which is no deficit,” President Milei told lawmakers, stressing that fiscal management must focus on “cleaning up the balance sheet” and dealing with the “debt bomb” left by the previous government.